microsoft/azure-spring-apps-training/02-build-a-simple-spring-boot-microservice/README.md

 - Look for your Azure Spring Cloud cluster in your resource group
 - Go to "App Management" and create an application
-- Create a new application named "simple-microservice" that uses Java 11
+- Create a new application named "simple-microservice"

 ![Create application](media/01-create-application.png)